 Doing pit analyses using artificial intelligence is fast, easy, and affordable.
 Whether you use drones, satellites, lasers, or sensors, the software collects the data and analyses it for you.
 AI combs through mountains of information, reaches conclusions, and creates reports, maps, and charts in minutes.
 Using AI allows you to have the most up to date information on your site possible and allows you to optimize your operations for safety and compliance.

-There are many ways using an AI empowered geometric reconciliation process can increase site safety and compliance.
-Here are a few:
+There are many ways using an AI powered Site Intelligence tool can increase safety and compliance.
+Here are just a few:

 - Slope measurement and monitoring- Measure your slope angles and monitor for deformations and potential failures whether they are pit slopes, tailings embankments, stockpiles, whatever.

 - Bench mapping- Detect toe and crest, measure your bench height, bench face angle, and inter-ramp angles.

 - Berm and Haul Road tracking- Measure and map the width and grade of your roads and your berm heights.

 - Water flow tracking and monitoring- for erosion, structural weakening, flooding, and more.